sanctum-black/documentation/writing-and-formatting/markdown.md

   <dd>Does *not* work **very** well.
 Use HTML <em>tags</em>.</dd>
 </dl>

-## 13. Tex Mathematical Expressions
+## 14. Tex Mathematical Expressions
-- _Tex_ mathematical expressions can be declared in Markdown by using Tex syntax directly.
+- **Tex** mathematical expressions can be declared in Markdown by using Tex syntax directly.
 - To enter a Tex expression, wrap in dollar signs `$`.

 ### **_Syntax_**